 The needs of parents caring for children with neurological conditions are different from the informal caregivers for adult and for different types of illnesses.
 Their needs depend on the trajectory of the disease, requiring one to understand the uniqueness of the needs and rapidly changing physical, emotional, social, cognitive, and spiritual development.
 Their medical and social needs shift as the disease progress and death occurs.
 Other factors are rarity of the disease, response of the family members and uncertain treatment modalities on what is best for the patient.
 Although, the findings have somehow been established in the previous studies, there is paucity of local data on caregivers caring for their life limiting neurological children.

-The objectives of this study are to investigate the challenges, coping mechanisms and the needs of the parents of pediatric patients with neurological conditions.
-Appropriate recommendations and supports would be needed consistent with the concept of pediatric palliative care.
+The objectives of this study are to investigate the challenges, coping mechanisms and the needs of the parents of paediatric patients with neurological conditions.
+Appropriate recommendations and supports would be needed consistent with the concept of paediatric palliative care.

 MATERIALS AND METHODS

 This was an exploratory qualitative study which was designed to explore the breadth of the issues related to the challenges, coping styles, and needs of caregivers of children with neurological conditions.
 Data collection was done through semi-structured interview.

 The study was conducted at the Paediatric Institute wards, Hospital Kuala Lumpur, which was the largest tertiary paediatric hospital in Malaysia, at the time of study.
 The institute is a 138-bedded paediatric hospital, and function as the national referral centre for the complex medical cases in various medical and surgical fields.